A Look Inside Grow Ohio's Marijuana Cultivation Facility

 With the deadline having already passed for the Ohio medical marijuana industry to be underway, just about every cultivator with an official license has been scrambling to get their product ready.
 News 5 Cleveland got an inside peek this week at Grow Ohio's cultivation center in Zanesville, OH.

 Grow Ohio is among nearly 30 marijuana cultivators spread throughout the Buckeye State.
 Several cultivators are currently harvesting cannabis, with many others undergoing grow cycles right now.
-Check out the sneak peek below:

 How Do Ohio Marijuana Cultivators Obtain A License To Grow?